hotwired/turbo/CONTRIBUTING.md

 ### Testing
 The library is tested by running the test suite (found in: `src/tests/*`) against headless browsers.
 The browsers are setup in `intern.json` check it out to see the used browser environments.

+To override the ChromeDriver version, declare the `CHROMEVER` environment variable.

 The tests are using the compiled version of the library and they are themselves also compiled.
 To compile the tests and library and watch for changes:

 ```bash